Home Open Back Headphone Reviews HIFIMAN Edition XS Review – The New Step-Up From Mid-Fi?

 Mid-Range

-Mid accuracy from 200Hz to about 900 is just about perfect: male vocals, lower to mid piano note registers, organs, and general baritone-type sounds are all rendered exactly as they should be.
+Mid-accuracy is just about perfect: male vocals, lower to mid-piano note registers, organs, and general baritone-type sounds are all rendered exactly as they should be.

 The one small caveat to almost any HIFIMAN headphones is the gradual decline after 1kHz, which can sometimes make the signature sound a bit too laid back and dare I say dull.